move-language/move/language/move-analyzer/editors/code/README.md

 - Place your cursor on a delimiter, such as `<`, `(`, or `{`, and its corresponding delimiter -- `>`, `)`, or `}` -- will be highlighted.
 - As you type, Move keywords will appear as completion suggestions.
+- If the opened Move source file is located within a buildable project (a `Move.toml` file can be found in one of its parent directories), the following advanced features will be available:
+  - compiler diagnostics
+  - go to definition
+  - go to type definition
+  - go to references
+  - type on hover